CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor Configuration Guide.md

 ## Unix/Linux/OSX Endpoint Configuration ##
 CIS-CAT Pro Assessor assesses remote Unix/Linux/OSX targets via SSH connections.
 Ensure the target system can be accessed via SSH and that the user connecting to the remote target is either the `root` user or a user granted privileges to execute commands using `sudo`.

+### Allowing Script Check Engine Environment Variables ###
+When executing assessments against Unix/Linux/OSX platforms, many CIS benchmarks leverage the Script Check Engine (SCE) in order to quickly assess recommendations that would otherwise evaluate very slowly.
+The Script Check Engine utilizes a number of environment variables, all prefaced with `XCCDF_` in order to pass variable values and provide Pass/Fail return codes.
+When SSH'ing into a remote Unix/Linux/OSX platform, many systems restrict the SSH user's ability to set environment variable values.
+In order to enable the creation of these variables, the target system must be configured to allow it.
+The system's `/etc/ssh/sshd_config` file must be edited, adding the following line:

+	AcceptEnv XCCDF_*

+Once added, the system should be restarted in order for the configuration to take effect.

 ## Cisco Network Device Endpoint Configuration ##
 CIS-CAT Pro Assessor v4 can assess either the current running configuration of a Cisco network device, or an exported configuration file.